 From the latest of 13 CMS Memoranda... there is a new requirement for MSA submissions involving rated ages:

 “Our organization certifies that all rated ages obtained on the claimant, at any time during that individual claimant’s lifetime, have been included as part of this submission to the Centers for Medicare & Medicaid Services.” (underline added for emphasis)

-It is important to distinguish the use of rated age to "price out the WCMSA" in the CMS memo and the actual cost of the annuity if a structured MSA is used.
+It is important to distinguish between the use of rated age to "price out the WCMSA" in the CMS memo and the actual cost of the annuity if a structured MSA is used.
 The funder of the MSA will still be able to use the highest rated when it buys/funds the commercially available annuity for the structured MSA, it just wont get the "Double D".

 But consider the burden of certifying this when the claimant may have received a rated age on an unrelated workers comp claim or a liability claim or lawsuit 10, 20, 30 years ago!
 Would it be best practice to rely on a statement from the claimant for accuracy?